RigacciOrg/3d-printed-waterproof-smartphone-case/README.md

 ### 2D print test

-Open the **proj-2d-test.scad** project file, export to DXF and print it on paper, so you can check the overall dimensions and actual smartphone fitting.
+Open the **proj-2d-test.scad** project file, render it and export in DXF format.
+It is a 2D drawing that you can print on paper, so you can check the overall dimensions and actual smartphone fitting.

 ## 3D Printed parts